C

 Carb cycling is an eating pattern that alternates between high-carb and low-carb days.
 It’s not a diet but rather a way of eating that helps your mitochondria, the powerhouses of your cells, to easily shift between carb and fat burn.

-The idea behind carb cycling is to give your mitochondria the energy they need to power your workouts and replenish glycogen, the stored form of glucose in muscles and the liver, on high-carb days.
-On low-carb days, carb cycling enables your mitochondria to rely on fat for fuel.
+High-carb days give your mitochondria the energy they need to power your workouts and replenish glycogen, the stored form of glucose in muscles and the liver.
+On low-carb days, your mitochondria rely on fat for fuel.

 When your mitochondria are more resilient, moving between carb and fat burn, they become metabolically flexible.
 This has many benefits, including weight loss, better body composition, improved athletic performance, and balanced energy.